 Hina Shamsi, the director for the ACLU (American Civil Liberties Union) National Security Project, meanwhile, has said the US terrorist database is broken.
 Thousands of people, she said, have been added to a no-fly list without any explanation as to why and with no opportunity to correct “the error or innuendo” that landed them there in the first place.

 He is now part of an ongoing ACLU lawsuit challenging the legality of the no-fly list.
 In a familiar story, he's never been clear exactly about what landed him on the list.
-He says he can fly now; he was apparently taken off the list but was never told when, how or why.
-But for three-and-a-half years it hurt his business.
+He said he can fly now; he was apparently taken off the list but was never told when, how, or why.
+But for three and a half years it hurt his business.
 About a third of his clientele required him to fly, he said.